In 2017, Invisalign reached a significant milestone when the number of Invisalign patients had surpassed six million, many of them adults.

 The effectiveness of the trays and their inconspicuous design are important factors, but perhaps the most important is the speed with which they work.
 While you typically wear braces for 2 years, Invisalign treatment usually only lasts between 9-15 months.

-After the patient has gone through the course of treatment the patient will usually be needed to be fitted with retainers.
+After the patient has gone through the course of treatment the patient will usually need to be fitted with retainers.
 This is because the teeth will want to slowly move back into their original position, which would undo all the success the Invisalign trays will have achieved.

 There are two types of retainers: fixed and removable.